mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 worked.

 [Ken Palmer](http://www.dealerrater.com/sales/Ken-Palmer-review-33450/) was the salesperson I dealt with.
-Both he and the dealership itself have very high ratings on the site that link points to (DealerRater.com), which is surprising to me because dealing with them has been by far the worst experience I've ever had as a consumer.
+Both he and the dealership itself have very high ratings on the site that link points to (DealerRater.com), which is surprising to me because dealing with them (particularly the dealership; I have less animosity for Ken) has been by far the worst experience I've ever had as a consumer.
 The reason for that will become clear shortly, but bear in mind that even before I discovered the major issue which prompted this post, I would not have said that my buying experience with Walker's was _good_ by any means.
 Incidentally, their
 [Yelp ratings](http://www.yelp.com/biz/walkers-renton-subaru-renton-2) are
 considerably lower, although there aren't as many reviews on Yelp.

 We went to the Mazda dealership and I took a look at the car.
 It looked great;
-the paint job was (and is) in great shape for the most part, although there were a number of small nicks on the rear passenger doors where the body flares out into the wide wheel arches, as well as some on the front bumper pieces where the fog lights would go (this car doesn't have fog lights).
+the paint job was (and is) in great shape for the most part, although there were a number of small nicks on the rear doors where the body flares out into the wide wheel arches, as well as some on the front bumper pieces where the fog lights would go (this car doesn't have fog lights).
 I didn't really notice those at the time, but they're minor and I doubt they would have influenced my purchasing decision anyway.
 There was also some minor cosmetic damage to the
 interior: a bit of chipping on the painted bezel around the satellite navigation